Beth Mead: 2022–23: Post-Euros acclaim

+2023: Squad return

+Mead was selected again for England in November 2023 and made her return on 1 December, during the match against the Netherlands in the UEFA Women's Nations League group stages.
+Coming on at half time when the team were down 2–0, she was a big part in their eventual win of 3–2, with Tom Hamilton of ESPN noting that "[Mead's] presence on the right wing saw her help England rebalance midfield having been outnumbered and out-passed in the first half".

+In February 2025, after originally being selected for England's upcoming Nations League matches, Mead withdrew due to sustaining an injury, and was replaced by Chloe Kelly.
+Mead returned to the squad in March 2025, ahead of their Nations League matches against Belgium.
+On 6 June, Mead was named in the squad for UEFA Euro 2025.
+She scored a goal in the 6–1 victory against Wales in the group stage.
+On 27 July 2025, Mead came on as a substitute in the tournament's final, having her shot saved by Cata Coll in the penalty shootout after retaking her kick, as England defeated Spain 1–1 (3–1 on penalties).

 Advocacy

 Beth Mead scholarship

 Whilst playing for Sunderland, Mead gained BA (Hons) in Sports Development from Teesside University.
-Inspired by her experience, Mead and her alma mater launched Beth Mead Scholarship in February 2022 to support dual career students who have the potential to reach professional, national or international level within women’s football.
+Inspired by her experience, Mead and her alma mater launched Beth Mead Scholarship in February 2022 to support dual career students who have the potential to reach professional, national or international level within women's football.

 Beth Mead scholars receive a bursary of £1,200, as well as bespoke sport science support to help them unlock their full potential.
 This includes strength and conditioning, physiotherapy, sport nutrition, sport psychology, biomechanical analysis and sport physiology from a team of experts at Teesside University.

 In addition, scholars also receive one-to-one and group mentoring with Mead during their studies, as well as branded sports kits and gym membership.

-We Play Strong

-In February 2020, Mead joined #WePlayStrong, a social media campaign by UEFA.
-Launched in 2017, the campaign aims to increase participation levels among 13-17 year-old girls by shifting perceptions of women’s football.
-The series, which originally included professional footballers Lisa Evans, Sarah Zadrazil, Eunice Beckmann, Laura Feiersinger follows the daily lives of female professional footballers.
-Her fitness routines have been shared online as part of the #TrainAtHome series.